ZachSaucier/Just-Read/README.md

 Start Just Read by using Just Read's auto-selection, user-selection mode, or highlight mode.

 > **Note**: Keyboard shortcuts may have to be enabled for them to work correctly.
-To do this, go to `chrome://extensions/shortcuts` and you can add/change shortcuts there.
+To do this, go to `chrome://extensions/shortcuts` (`about:addons`, the gear icon -> "Manage Extension Shortcuts" in Firefox) and you can add/change shortcuts there.

 ##### Auto-selection